jaredly/reason-language-server/example-codemod/Readme.md

 ```

-Node that the first `Error()` was not wrapped, because we specified that the `'ok` type had to be `int`.
+Note that the first `Error()` was not wrapped, because we specified that the `'ok` type had to be `int`.
 We could have left the `ok` type argument blank, and it would have picked that one up too.